"We'd prefer to have some centre-backs ready for the game than none at all."

-Pools sweating on fitness of centre-back trio ahead of trip to promotion-chasing Rochdale
+Hartlepool United injury news: Pools sweating on fitness of centre-back trio ahead of Rochdale clash

 When Sass-Davies was forced off six minutes before half time during Easter Monday's impressive win over rivals Gateshead, Pools were left without a recognised centre-back.